By Farzad Ghotaslou – Art in Tanzania internship

 Spice Tour is one of the most popular excursions on the Island.

 In days past, Zanzibar was known as a spice island, exporting cloves, vanilla, nutmeg, and cardamom to the world.
-The spices were brought over from Asia and South America and flourished in tropical climes.
+The spices were brought over from Asia and South America, and flourished in the tropical islands.
+Nowadays, the plantations are a tribute to the island’s past.
+They swap spices for tourism, combining both in a spice tour.

 Over centuries, traders arrived at Zanzibar’s port on route across the Indian Ocean to discover new world trade.

-When the island’s other leading trade — slavery — was abolished, the spice trade continued to flourish, bestowing wealth and flavours that led to the island’s legendary moniker, ‘the Spice Island.’
+When the island’s other leading trade — slavery — was abolished, the island’s spice trade continued to flourish, bestowing wealth and flavours that led to the island’s legendary moniker, ‘the Spice Island.’

-Zanzibar’s spice farms produce spices and exotic fruits to consume.
-The red banana, guava and jackfruit trees capture your attention due to their brightness and the sheer size of the fruits.
-Seeing an almond plant makes for fun trivia to quiz friends back home: did you know it takes roughly 100 days for one nut to be produced from one fruit?
+Zanzibar’s spice farms produce a variety of spices and exotic fruits for consumption.
+The red banana, guava, and jackfruit trees capture your attention due to their vibrant colours and the sheer size of the fruits.
+SeeiZanzibar’s plant makes for fun trivia to quiz friends back home: did you know it takes roughly 100 days for one nut to be produced from one fruit?
 No wonder almonds don’t come cheap!

 Mother Nature wanted to spice up the lives of all Zanzibar’s occupants, and with a visit to one of its exotic plantations, you’ll see that for yourself.
 Zanzibar is a natural mega-mart with spices, fruits, natural cures, manufacturing materials and cosmetics all readily available — bring an empty bag!